mikesosa/comic-book/README.md

 ## Comic Book Application

+`IMPORTANT: If you are running it from localhost please consider using a CORS plugin, otherwise it wont work`

 This technical test consists of developing a web application that consumes the restful API of Comic Vine which is the largest comic database online.

 #### You should build a web application the following requirements: